How to Structure Modern Marketing Departments For Success

 Group Talent Into Logical TeamsAs you add staff and roles, you may find different people fit better on different teams.
 Now, here’s the kicker: your org chart might not look exactly like anyone else’s.
 You’re not your competition, so why be beholden to copying a rigid structure, when you could custom tailor your own talent to your own needs?
 Take this as permission to put people where they’re best suited to succeed, not where a chart says they have to be.

 When planning marketing team structures, put people where they're best suited to succeed, not where a chart says so.Click To Tweet

 Add More Capabilities as You GrowThe more your business grows, the more complex your needs may become.
 If you start small with a generalist marketing team, you may find certain areas or tasks drive particularly strong results, or you might not be able to execute certain tactics, without specialized help.
 In either case, you may be in the position to do one of the following:

 - Add another hire with the skills you need.
 They might be rolled into your marketing team, or act as a team of one until additional hires are brought on board.

 - Build another team in your department to focus on a particular area.
-For example, you might add dedicated analytics, or even a marketing project management team.
+For example, you might add dedicated analytics or a marketing project management team.

 - Hire an agency: Sometimes, it’s best to partner with an agency for external expertise.
-This guide from TeamWork provides insight into when to go in-house vs. hiring outside help.
+This guide, from TeamWork, provides insight for when to go in-house vs. hiring outside help.